The JROTC Department

-In order to accomplish our goal, JROTC combines classroom instruction and extracurricular activities to promote an awareness of the rights, the responsibilities, and the privileges of citizenship.
+In order to accomplish our goal, JROTC combines classroom instruction and co-curricular activities to promote an awareness of the rights, responsibilities, and privileges of citizenship.
 JROTC curriculum develops a student's sense of personal responsibility, life building skills, and leadership opportunities.
-JROTC's extra-curricular activities continue to enrich student's lives as they build lifelong connections and further develop their abilities.
+JROTC's co-curricular activities continue to enrich students' lives as they build lifelong connections and further develop their abilities.

 JROTC Does Not Recruit For The Military